python-pillow/Pillow/README.md

 # Pillow-SIMD

-Pillow-SIMD is "following" the Pillow fork (which is a PIL's fork itself).
+Pillow-SIMD is "following" Pillow (which is a PIL's fork itself).
 "Following" here means than Pillow-SIMD versions are 100% compatible drop-in replacements for Pillow of the same version.
 For example, `Pillow-SIMD 3.2.0.post3` is a drop-in replacement for